Orania: Religion

-Orania is a deeply religious community, with local churches including the Dutch Reformed Church, Apostoliese Geloofsending, Afrikaanse Protestantse Kerk, Evangelies-Gereformeerde Kerk, Gereformeerde Kerk, Hervormde Kerk, Israel Visie and Maranata Kerk; all are Protestant except Maranata, which is part of the Charismatic Movement.
-According to a 2014 local census, the Afrikaans Protestant Church was the most popular denomination, followed by 21.9% of households in Orania, followed by unaffiliated households with 15.6%, the Dutch Reformed Church and the Maranatha Church (both 14.8%), Gereformeerd Church (7.4%).
-In total, 84.4% of households are affiliated with a religion.
+Orania is a deeply religious community, with local churches including the Dutch Reformed Church, Apostoliese Geloofsending, Afrikaanse Protestantse Kerk, Evangelies-Gereformeerde Kerk, Gereformeerde Kerk, Hervormde Kerk, Israel Visie and Maranata Kerk; all are Reformed Protestant except Maranata, which is part of the Charismatic Movement.
+According to a 2014 local census, the Afrikaanse Protestantse Kerk was the most popular denomination, followed by 21.9% of households in Orania, followed by unaffiliated households with 15.6%, the Dutch Reformed Church and the Maranatha Church (both 14.8%), Gereformeerd Church (7.4%).
+In total, 84.4% of households were affiliated with a religion.

 The arrival of Orania residents from various parts of South Africa meant that newcomers brought a relatively large variety of denominations to their new town.
 In the early years, all denominations shared one church building.
 On important holidays such as the Day of the Vow interdenominational services are held.
 In accordance with first-day Sabbatarian principles, work stops on Sundays, except for services that are deemed essential.

 The Afrikaanse Protestantse Kerk was established in 1991, making it the first church to be established in Orania.
-The congregation counts 145 members.
-The church is a prefabricated building.
+In 2015 the congregation counted 145 members.
+The church is located in a prefabricated building.

 The Dutch Reformed Church in Orania was established in 1999, when it detached from the Hopetown congregation.
 The church is part of the ring (presbytery) of Hopetown and the synod of the Northern Cape.
 In March 2015, the Dutch Reformed Church in Orania voted against changes to the DRC Church Order allowing for the adoption of the Belhar Confession, as did a majority of churches in the Northern Cape Synod.